-In the nationwide COPSY Study, an extensive online survey on the mental health of children and adolescents and their families in Germany has been conducted from May till June 2020.
-The resulting representative sample of the nationwide COPSY Study consists of more than 1,000 11- to 17-year-old children and adolescents, and 1,500 parents of 7- to 17-year-olds.
+In the nationwide COPSY study, an extensive online survey on the mental health of children and adolescents and their families in Germany has been conducted from May till June 2020.
+The resulting representative sample of the nationwide COPSY study consists of more than 1,000 11- to 17-year-old children and adolescents, and 1,500 parents of 7- to 17-year-olds.
 The administered online questionnaire included questions about how children dealt with the crisis situation, questions about school, friends and family, mental health problems such as anxiety and depression, and psychosomatic complaints.
 The family environment, media consumption and eating habits were also examined.
-From December 2020 till January 2021 the first follow-up assessment of the COPSY Study has been conducted.
-First results are expected soon.
+From December 2020 till January 2021 the first follow-up assessment of the COPSY study has been conducted.
 A second follow-up assessment is planned for Summer 2021.
 Reports on the COPSY study and its results have been published in the media and in the scientific literature (please see COPSY IN THE PRESS AND MEDIA below).

 Contact: Prof. Dr. Ulrike Ravens-Sieberer ( email@example.com )

 The longitudinal COPSY study was gratefully sponsored by the Kroschke Children's Foundation and the Fritz and Hildegard Berg Foundation.

 Ravens-Sieberer U, Kaman A, Erhart M, Devine J, Hölling H, Schlack R, Löffler C, Hurrelmann K, Otto C: Quality of Life and Mental Health in Children and Adolescents during the First Year of the COVID-19 Pandemic in Germany: Results of a Two-Wave Nationally Representative Study.
 2021.
 Available at SSRN: https://ssrn.com/abstract=3798710